- African Violet

 African violets are highly subject to root and crown rot if over-watered.
 Use only warm water, as cold water causes spots on leaves.
 Buy only high-quality plants, because African violet pests and diseases spread very easily among other violets.
 Be especially watchful for crinkled tight crowns, a possible sign of incurable cyclamen mites.
 Mealy bugs can also infest African violets.

 To re-flower, place the plant in bright light (outdoors when temperatures permit).
 Allow the foliage to fully develop; fertilize and water throughout the summer months.
 In later summer or fall, as the leaves begin to die back, water less often.
-When the leaves have died completely, allow the soil to dry out and place the bulb in a cool, dry place for four to eight weeks before resuming watering.
+When the leaves have died completely, allow the soil to dry out and place the bulb in a cool, dry place for 4 to 8 weeks before resuming watering.

 Three related plant species look like Christmas cacti.
 The three types bloom at different times of the year and can be found in flower at Thanksgiving, Christmas and Easter.
 All three require bright sunlight and moderate moisture levels.
 South-facing windows are excellent places for “holiday” cactus.
-After the six weeks of holiday blooming, remove spent flowers and apply a houseplant fertilizer.
+After the 6 weeks of holiday blooming, remove spent flowers and apply a houseplant fertilizer.
 Plants can be grown outdoors in semi-shady places.
 Stem pieces of three segments or more are easily propagated.
 Holiday cacti should bloom about the same time every year.